 A larger scene of devotion is illustrated here.
 A male devotee kneels in the left corner with both hands clasped in front of the breast.
-In front of him, various offerings are distributed: two cones on small cups, a high and circular stand on which are distributed flowers from where hang two symmetric garlands, an incense brazier in the form of a lotus flower and a lamp stand, dipayasti.3 siddham (symbol) devadharmmoya saumanaratha which means that "This (votive tablet) is the meritorious gift (of) Śaumaṇaratha."
+In front of him, various offerings are distributed: two cones on small cups, a high and circular stand on which are distributed flowers from where hang two symmetric garlands, an incense brazier in the form of a lotus flower and a lamp stand, dipayasti.

 This panel adds to the objects of rituals noticed in the previous examples, the stand with flowers and the incense burner as well as the lamp.
-Such braziers were indeed discovered at sites like Nālandā,4 and may sometimes represented in the hands of the devotee.5 Flowers are also a common part of the offerings.
+Such braziers were indeed discovered at sites like Nālandā, and may sometimes represented in the hands of the devotee.
+Flowers are also a common part of the offerings.